SuperNova76/TopCPToolKit/docs/starting/best_practices.md

 With the large and sometimes wildly fluctuating size of `DAOD_PHYS` (and `DAOD_PHYSLITE` to a lesser extent) files, it can be a bit tricky to get productions on the Grid to go smoothly.

-We recommend taking advantage of [all the options](../starting/running_grid.md#configuring-the-grid-submission-script) offered by our submission script based on `prun`.
+We recommend taking advantage of [all the options](../starting/running_grid.md#configuring-the-grid-submission-script) offered by our submission script based on [`prun`](https://panda-wms.readthedocs.io/en/latest/client/prun.html).
-When running with full systematics and some form of event reconstruction, it may be necessary to set e.g. `--nFilesPerJob=2` in `otherOptions`.
+When running with full systematics and some form of event reconstruction, it may be necessary to set e.g. `--nFilesPerJob` or `--maxNFilesPerJob` in `otherOptions`.

 It is also possible to **ask for the ntuple production to be centrally run!**
 See [this presentation](https://indico.cern.ch/event/1328739/#1-centralized-n-tuple-producti) and [this guide](https://atlassoftwaredocs.web.cern.ch/guides/ntuples_production/) to using the centralised production services.